Marked points on translation surfaces: Proof of Theorem

 \begin{proof}[Proof of Theorem \ref{T:Slope1}.]
 Suppose otherwise.
-Consider $(X,\omega, \{p_1,p_2\})\in \cN$ such that the $GL(2, \bR)$ orbit of $(X,\omega)$ is dense in $\cM$.
+Consider $(X,\omega, \{p_1,p_2\})\in \cN$ such that the $GL^+(2, \bR)$ orbit of $(X,\omega)$ is dense in $\cM$.
 Let $\Sigma'$ be the finite set of all zeros of $\omega$ together with all points of $(X,\omega)$ contained in $\M$-periodic points.
 By assumption $\Sigma'$ is finite.

-We consider the one dimensional fiber of $\cN$ over $(X,\omega)$.
+We consider the fiber of $\cN$ over $(X,\omega)$; by the discussion in Definition \ref{D:slope}, it must be one dimensional.
 Any path that pushes the point $p_1$ around $(X, \omega)$ while avoiding the set $\Sigma'$ can be lifted to a path in the fiber that pushes $p_1$ and $p_2$ around $(X, \omega)$.
-Since $p_1$ avoids $\Sigma'$, $p_1$ and $p_2$ do not collide.
+By Lemma \ref{L:boundaryperiodic}, along any such path where $p_1$ avoids $\Sigma'$, the point $p_2$ does not collide with either $p_1$ or $\Sigma'$.

 As we move $p_1$ on $(X,\omega)$, $p_2$ moves in a way determined by the slope so that the marked surface remains in the fiber.
 After possibly swapping the role of $p_1$ and $p_2$, we may assume that when $p_1$ moves with unit speed the point $p_2$ moves with speed strictly less than unit speed.

 By Lemma \ref{L:boundaryperiodic}, when $p_1$ is moved to a point of $\Sigma'$, it must be the case that $p_2$ is also moved to a point of $\Sigma'$.
 Let $\alpha$ be a saddle connection on $(X,\omega, \Sigma')$ (that is, a straight line segment from a point of $\Sigma'$ to a point of $\Sigma'$ whose interior is disjoint from $\Sigma'$) of minimal length.
 Move $p_1$ to be on $\alpha$, and then move $p_1$ from one end of $\alpha$ to the other.
 At either end, $p_1$ is at a point of $\Sigma'$, so $p_2$ must also be at a point of $\Sigma'$.
 This is a contradiction because $p_1$ moves strictly faster than $p_2$ and because $\alpha$ is a minimal length saddle connection. \end{proof}